gitlabhq/gitlabhq/doc/release/security.md

 1. Inform the release manager that there needs to be a security release
 1. Do the steps from [patch release document](doc/release/patch.md), starting with "Create an issue on private GitLab development server"
 1. The MR with the security fix should get a 'security' label and be assigned to the release manager
+1. Build the package for GitLab.com and do a deploy
 1. Create feature branches for the blog post on GitLab.com and link them from the code branch
 1. Merge and publish the blog posts
 1. Send tweets about the release from `@gitlabhq`